Anna's Weekly Update

 Here are some of the issues constituents wrote and called me about this week:

-202 constituents wrote to me in opposition of the Senate GOP Tax Plan
+· 695 constituents wrote to me to express their opposition to the Ryan-McConnell Tax Plan

 Anna’s Recommended Reading